 In the BibTeX workflow the bibliography style is ultimately decided

-file which you select with the \bibliographystyle
+by a .bst file which you select with the \bibliographystyle command.

-files and uses a different system.
+biblatex does not use .bst files and uses a different system.

-If you are using a template that comes with a .bst
+If you are using a template that comes with a .bst file or are given a .bst

 file for your project, you must use the BibTeX workflow and cannot use

-takes implies that you can modify the output
+The different approach biblatex takes implies that you can modify the output

 of the bibliography and citation commands directly from your document preamble

 using LaTeX-based commands.
-Modifications of BibTeX .bst
+Modifications of BibTeX .bst styles on the other

 hand usually require working with these external files and need knowledge of

 the BibTeX programming language.
-Generally speaking, biblatex
+Generally speaking, biblatex is said to be

 easier to customise than the BibTeX workflow.

-it is generally easier to implement more elaborate citation
+In biblatex it is generally easier to implement more elaborate citation

 styles with a wider array of different citation commands.
 It also offers more